GeekyHacks/helloRails_Practice/README.md

 - Navigate to the desired directory[folder] to which you want to clone the repository to
 - git clone you find in the code button https://github.com/GeekyHacks/hellorails_practice.git
 - Run `blunder i` to install the gemfiles to your end
-- To run the app `ruby main.rb` you will see the user interface

 ### Prerequisites